hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1282_the_first_step_towards_jnana.md

 would never be a Jnani.
 That man will carry his bondage all his life and his lives to come.
 Again and again he will come under the power of death.
 Such men are not made for Jnana.
-There are other methods for them — such as bhakti-yoga, Karma-Yoga, or Râja-Yoga — but not Jnana-Yoga.
+There are other methods for them — such as bhakti-yoga, Karma-Yoga, or Rāja-Yoga — but not Jnana-Yoga.

 I want to prepare you by saying that this method can be followed only by the boldest.
 Do not think that the man who believes in no church or